jtangney/gke-federated-learning/README.md

 # Blueprint: Preparing a GKE cluster for untrusted workloads

 This repository contains a blueprint that creates and secures Google Cloud infrastructure that is ready to host semi-trusted workloads, such as [federated learning](https://en.wikipedia.org/wiki/Federated_learning) workloads.
 Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate in *cross-silo federated learning*.

-Federated learning is a machine learning approach that allows a loose federation of participants (e.g. different organisations) to collaboratively improve a shared model, without sharing any sensitive data.
+Federated learning is a machine learning approach that allows a loose federation of participants (e.g. a group of organisations) to collaboratively improve a shared model, without sharing any sensitive data.
 In cross-silo federated learning, each participant uses its own data and compute resources, called a *silo*.
 Eash silo trains a shared model using only its local data and compute resources.
 Training results are shared with the *federation owner*, who updates the shared model and redistributes to the silos for further training rounds, and the process repeats.
 This way, silos can collaborate to improve the model without sharing data.

 This blueprint suggests using a GKE cluster as the compute infrastructure for a silo.
 The cluster is designed to host containerised